ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ### 5. Add Custom Cache Mirror

-In order to speed up package building, Nix provides <https://cache.nixos.org> to cache build results to avoid build every packages locally.
+To speed up package building, Nix provides <https://cache.nixos.org> to cache build results to avoid build every packages locally.

 In the old NixOS configuration, other cache sources can be added through `nix-channel` command, but Nix Flakes avoids using any system-level configuration and environment variables as far as possible to ensure that its build results are not affected by the environment(environment independent).
-Therefore, in order to customize the cache image source, we must add the related configuration in `flake.nix` by using the parameter `nixConfig`.
+Therefore, to customize the cache image source, we must add the related configuration in `flake.nix` by using the parameter `nixConfig`.
 The example is as follows:

 ```nix
 {